Huty, Kharkiv Oblast

 Huty (Гути, Гуты) is a rural settlement in Bohodukhiv Raion of Kharkiv Oblast in Ukraine.
 It is located on the banks of the Merla, a tributary of the Vorskla in the drainage basin of the Dnieper.
 Huty belongs to Bohodukhiv urban hromada, one of the hromadas of Ukraine.
 Population:

 Until 26 January 2024, Huty was designated urban-type settlement.
 On this day, a new law entered into force which abolished this status, and Huty became a rural settlement.

 Economy

+Industry

+Huty is home for a sugar refinery.

 Transportation

 The closest passenger railway station is located in Bohodukhiv, on the railway connecting Kharkiv and Sumy.

 The settlement has local access to Bohodukhiv, and from there to Kharkiv and Sumy.